 Piercing Healing and Exercise

 “Cycling might be a better choice than running, because there's no jiggling in the chest area.
-Unless you have an impeccable sports bra, breast bounce when you're running or doing aerobic forms of exercise is kind of inevitable, and can be very irritating.
-The same is true if your clothing rubs against piercings anywhere on your body.
-Consider the kind of clothing you wear—if you normally wear yoga pants, it might be time for sweats.
+Unless you have an impeccable sports bra, breast bounce when you're running or doing aerobic forms of exercise is kind of inevitable, and can be very irritating.”
+Brooks says, “The same is true if your clothing rubs against piercings anywhere on your body.
+Consider the kind of clothing you wear—if you normally wear yoga pants, it might be time for sweats.”

 New Tattoos and Exercise

 Ultimately, it's best to skip the gym for a day or two after getting a new tattoo— the most important reason being to avoid bacteria, which can impact the full healing process.
 Brooklyn tattoo artist Carmen Figueroa breaks it down for us, including why it’s important to follow the artists’ aftercare instructions to the best of your ability.

 During the healing period, there may be bleeding or secretion of other fluids, and that can be an entry point for bacteria.
 “The important thing to keep in mind is that a fresh tattoo is an open wound, therefore it should be treated as such to ensure a good healing,” she says.
 Because you’re ultimately dealing with a raw wound, it needs to be protected at all costs.
 Plus, try to keep in mind that body fluids shouldn't be shared with others.
 You wouldn’t go rubbing your fresh scrape up against someone else, because that’s just asking for an infection.

 According to Figueroa, clients should consider the long term effects working out has on a new tattoo and says it’s best to continue, “avoiding any ossicle complication that may arise from having an open wound that is not properly taken care off.”